 Funding – Education Thinking is financed and run by Analytrics.
-It does not accept any advertising, endowments, institutional subsidies or other types of funding.

 Open-access policy – Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author, provided that authors’ copyrights are complied with and the author and the journal are properly credited.

 Publishing ethics – Education Thinking adheres to the principles of transparency and best practice in scholarly publishing set by The Committee on Publication Ethics (COPE), the Directory of Open Access Journals (DOAJ), the Open Access Scholarly Publishers Association (OASPA), and the World Association of Medical Editors (WAME).
 This includes the following.

 ▪ Have made substantial contributions to the conception or design of the work, or to the acquisition, analysis, or interpretation of data for the work;

 ▪ And have taken part in the drafting of the work or in revising it critically for important intellectual content;